In summer 2017 six Bucknell faculty members and seven students were awarded L&IT summer research project grants!

 Students: Autumn Patterson (Interdisciplinary Studies: Economics & Math ‘19) and Emily Tevebaugh (Interdisciplinary Studies: Economics & Math ‘19)

-Project Overview: GIS project building upon Raj Chetty (Harvard) project that considers income inequality among college students.
-Students will work with Knoedler to combine Chetty’s data with ArcGIS data to undertake more detailed geographic study.
+Project Overview: Knoedler’s GIS-based project builds upon Raj Chetty’s (Harvard) project that considers income inequality among college students.
+Over the summer Patterson and Tevebaugh worked with Professor Knoedler to combine Chetty’s data with ArcGIS data to undertake more detailed geographic study of income inequality.

 “Sustaining Marginal Communities in the Face of Gentrification and Mass Incarceration”